Collaborative Research and Training Experience Program

 - A yearly quota has been established for each university, and only those researchers selected at their university can submit LOIs.
 In addition, a researcher may only be the applicant on one CREATE initiative annually.
 There is a limit on participation in multiple active CREATE projects.
 NSERC limits the participation of an individual researcher in a maximum of two CREATE initiatives—as either an applicant or co-applicant.

-- If applicable, the role of current holders of, or participants in, an on-going CREATE grant relative to their role in the proposed CREATE initiative must be well explained on the “Excellence of proposed team of researchers” page of both the LOI and application.
-The onus is on the applicant to provide sufficient information to enable the selection committee to evaluate the relationship with other CREATE initiatives and other sources of support.
+Descriptions required above should appear in either the “Excellence of proposed team of researchers” or the “Merit of the Proposed Training Program”, as applicable.
+Please refer to Form 187 instructions for details.
+The onus is on the applicant to provide sufficient information to enable the selection committee to evaluate the relationship with other CREATE initiatives.

 - Each training program will have a Program Committee responsible for overseeing the progress of the program and its future directions.
 The applicant may not be the Chair of the Program Committee.